When Mr. FAF and I were looking to buy a house, we did a lot of research on the Washington DC metro area.

 Green light: — Left: $31,735 – $80,949

-Whenever we found a house that met our criteria, Mr. FAF and I would look them up on SpotCrime to check the safety of the neighborhood.
+Whenever we found a house that met our criteria, Mr. FAF and I would look them up on SpotCrime to check the safety in the neighborhood.

 One time, out of curiosity and desperation, I looked up houses along the blue line on the southeast and saw multiple shootings in that area.